Estimated reading time: 7 minutes

 - Remove cookies to a cooling rack for 5 minutes

-- With your red decorator gel, remove the almond, squeeze some into the nail bed then replace the almond.
+- Remove the almond and with red decorator gel, squeeze some into the nail bed, and then replace the almond.

 How To Make Witch Finger Cookies